kevsterd/sdr2domo/README.md

 Run the new container.
 At the moment its run at the highest privilege as USB ports are odd with Docker.
 I don't currently know of a way round this.

-`docker run --name sdr2domo --restart always -d --privileged -v /dev/bus/usb:/dev/bus/usb --env-file sdr2domo/sdr_2_domo.env sdr2domo`
+`docker run --name sdr2domo --restart always --privileged -v /dev/bus/usb:/dev/bus/usb --env-file sdr2domo/sdr_2_domo.env sdr2domo`

 Check its running.